 As per the service contract: 'The Official Agency shall carry out official controls in accordance with documented procedures developed by agreement between the Authority and the Local Authority Veterinary Service (LAVS).
-These procedures shall provide information and instructions for staff performing official controls'.
+These procedures shall provide information and instructions for staff performing official controls'

 As per the service contract, the Local Authority Standardisation Working Group has put a series of documented procedures in place for local authority veterinary inspectors to ensure official controls are implemented in a standardised manner.
-The veterinary inspector was a member of this committee in the past.
+The veterinary inspector completes the Food Premises Inspection Report and the audit reports as prescribed in these procedures however, a number of forms were not yet used in some establishments, e.g. revised HACCP forms or some checklists were not applied at the frequencies laid down in the SOPs, e.g. vehicle inspection checklists.